Why Mold Loves Ductwork

 Antimicrobial Treatment as Preventive Measure

-For preventive protection, many Palm Harbor homeowners add antimicrobial treatment to their regular duct cleaning.
-EPA-registered antimicrobial fogging treatments destroy bacteria, mold spores, and viruses throughout the duct system and prevent regrowth.
+Even without visible mold, many Palm Harbor homeowners add antimicrobial treatment to their regular duct cleaning.
+EPA-registered antimicrobial fogging treatments eliminate bacteria, mold spores, and viruses throughout the duct system and prevent regrowth.

 Antimicrobial treatment is particularly beneficial for: homes with asthma or allergies, properties that have previously had mold issues, recently-purchased homes with unknown maintenance history, and homes in humid climates.
 Pricing: $75-150 added to regular cleaning.